The Man in Seat Sixty-One (www.seat61.com) Encyclopedic site dedicated to train travel plus plenty of other tips.

-- Europe is biking heaven – consider renting one in Amsterdam, or Copenhagen, or to get around the French countryside.
+- Europe is biking heaven – consider renting one in Amsterdam, Copenhagen or Berlin, or to get around the French countryside.

 - This is your ultimate opportunity to use a foreign language.
 Try to learn 20 basic phrases in three different European tongues.